1947 Negro World Series: Game 6

 In the Series, Cleveland had a lead in the first two games, yet managed to win just once.
 Games 3–5 saw them lead in exactly zero innings, but Cleveland finally broke some ground to start Game 6 at home.
 They rocked Luis Tiant Sr. for three runs, as he faced just eight batters in two innings before being relieved by Pat Scantlebury.
-He held the ship mostly afoot despite Cleveland's lead lead swelling to 5–0.
+He held the ship mostly afoot despite Cleveland's lead swelling to 5–0.
 Scantlebury finished the game for New York with seven innings of relief, and the Cubans came alive in the sixth inning on the strength of two hits, a hit-by-pitch, and two straight errors to make it 5–3.
 Ultimately, they would make the best of two doubles and six singles to go with seven walks and four errors committed by Smith to score six runs in three innings as Cleveland (mustering three doubles on nine hits with only three walks) could only watch as the Cubans clinched the title.
 Three players in the game had three-hit games, which included Scantlebury (3 for 5), Willie Grace (3 for 4 while driving in four runs) and Leon Kellman (3 for 5).

 New York was buoyed by two .400 hitters in the Series in Minnie Minoso (.423) and Claro Duany (.421), while only Leon Kellman hit exceptionally for Cleveland, leading the way with a .450 average.